 Aside from a potential legal requirement, let’s look at some other reasons why you should have an LLC operating agreement:

-If the LLC has more than one member, the agreement is just as valid as any other legally binding contract entered into between the members.
+If the LLC has more than one member, the agreement is just as valid as any other legal document entered into between the members.
 With one member, you create a single member LLC operating agreement.
 With more than one member, you create a multiple member LLC operating agreement.

 There are also member-managed LLCs and manager-managed LLC.
 These are multiple member LLC operating agreement.
 With a member-managed version, every member has the authority to handle the day-to-day operations of the business.
 With a manager-managed LLC, a manager or a management team is named as the person or persons that run the day-to-day operations for the business.